What is paid parental leave?

 Read more: Visit the Fair Work website for the latest information on Maternity & Parental Leave and Parental Leave Pay in Australia

-Remember that this article is a non-binding guide, and you should always check the latest regulations issued by the Federal Government and your state or territory.
+Remember that this article is a guide, and you should always check the latest regulations issued by the Commonwealth Government and your state or territory.
 Once you are familiar with your employees’ and your rights and obligations concerning parenting leave, consider setting up some best practices within your company to support your staff while also looking after your business interests.
 This will keep your business running smoothly while employees are on parental leave, and it’ll strengthen your employer brand because your staff will feel supported during an important period of change in their lives.